Haryana Latest News And Updates

 Corruption has been prevalent everywhere in the state.
-Right from the land allocation to a mere government job, corruption thrives, thanks to the nexus of corrupt bureaucrats and politicians.
-The declining standards of education, problems of farmers, contentious land acquisition and far-from-satisfactory women empowerment were some of the main issues that became the focus of all the parties during the campaign.
-Now that the BJP is in power for the first time in the state, that too with clear majority in the house, it is going to be interesting to see as to how the ruling party deals with these problems and adversities that have marred the grassroots development of the state.
+Right from the land allocation to a mere government job, corruption flourishes.
+The biggest issue still is the nexus of corrupt bureaucrats and politicians.
+The declining standards of education, problems of farmers, land acquisition and women empowerment are some of the main issues that became the focus of all the parties during the campaign.
+Now the BJP is in power for the first time in the state and that too with clear majority in the house, it is going to be interesting to see as to how the ruling party deals with these problems and adversities that have marred the grass-root development of the state.

-Like all other states, the Chief Minister is the head of the state who has all the executive and legislative powers.
+Like all the other states, the Chief Minister is the head of the state who has all the executive and legislative powers.
 The state has a unicameral legislature and the Legislative Assembly comprises of 90 members.
 The state sends five members to the Rajya Sabha, the upper house of the parliament and ten to the Lok Sabha, the lower house.

 Main political parties in Haryana